What is Pebbledash?

 Thick Coat Coloured Renders to replace pebbledash:

-Thick coat coloured renders are far more traditional but, as the name suggests, do lack flexibility and breathability because they are applied in a much thicker layer.
-Once you’ve removed your pebbledash or installed EWI boards on top of it, you can use our monocouche scratch render…
+Thick coat renders are far more traditional but, as the name suggests, they do lack flexibility and breathability because they are applied in a much thicker layer.
+Once you’ve removed your pebbledash you can use our Monocouche Scratch Render.
+Note: thick coat renders aren’t suitable for application on top of insulation boards.

-- Monocouche scratch render: Monocouche scratch render is a thick coat, through coloured render.
-It is more traditional, but does require extra work to install it.
+- Monocouche scratch render: Monocouche scratch render is a thick coat, through-coloured render.
+It is more traditional but does require extra work to install it.
 This is because the Monocouche needs to be applied in two passes for extra strength and cannot be applied in wet or humid conditions.
 Monocouche render then needs fibreglass mesh embedded within it to provide extra strength and flexibility (which means it will resist cracking), and then once it’s dried it needs scratching back to achieve the desired texture.
+Read our blog ‘monocouche scratch render cost per m2′ for an idea of pricing!

 If you are a pebbledash homeowner, looking to re-render or potentially even install external solid wall insulation, then we have everything you will need.
 Check out our materials calculator or get in touch with us directly and we can point you in the direction of one of our fantastic approved installers!